scokobro/professional-identity/profIdent-draft1.md

 When the broadcasting of television news started on NHK in the 1960s, the newspaper model was adopted as an organisational template and standard.

+However, the political implications of 'objectiviy' and 'balance' are continually debated and have been much criticised as a way to avoid the responsibility of making moral judgements and providing useful, informed evaluation of soc-called 'facts', which, in many cases, may not be as 'self-explanatory' as they might at first seem.

+If it is, as Tuchman [-@Tuchman:1972] suggests, primarily a 'ritual' throught the enactment of which reporters and editors avoid potential censure, it is reasonable to expect - in a media system such as Japan's where there is the constant threat of pressure from powerful sources, that achieveing 'objectivity' - and therefore insulating oneself from pressure as much as possible - would become a prime concern.

+There are also commerncial benefits; these were recognised early on by the press is Japan.[@Huffman:1997, p?]

 ## Immediacy

 No doubt about this.
 Companies like immediacy as a measure of journalistic performance; results are generally quantifiable and unambiguous - it's usually fairly obvious 'who was first'.

-Japanese newspapers still issue *gōgai* sheets, single pages handed out at major railway stations (and thus coincidentally also useful for television news cameras), covering major stories such as ...
+Japanese newspapers still issue *gōgai* sheets, single pages handed out at major railway stations (and thus coincidentally also useful for television news cameras), covering major and breaking stories such as the death of Fidel Castro or the resignation of President Park of South Korea.

+The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing committment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence fo a daily paper and paccess to the news it provides 'at the breakfast table'.

 ## Autonomy